learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Shadcn.md

 <!-- This [document](https://ui.shadcn.com/docs/components/button) shows the steps you need to take in order to install and use a `Button` component in your project.  -->

-Follow these steps to install, use, and customize a `Button` component in your own project:
+In this example, we will walk through the steps to install, use, and customize a `Button` component in your own project:

 1. **Installation:** Add the `Button` component to your project